Simon Nkoli: Personal life and personality

 At the time of the Delmas Treason Trial, Nkoli was in a relationship with Roy Shepherd.
 Nkoli met Shepherd, a former Anglican minister, at the Gay Christian Community, a non-denominational Christian meeting group based in Johannesburg.
-During Nkoli's imprisonment, the two exchanged letters, and their relationship "sustained" Nkoli.
+During Nkoli's imprisonment, the two exchanged letters, and their relationship was a source of emotional support for Nkoli.
 A collection of their letters was published as part of the GALA Queer Archive under the title Till the Time of Trial: The Prison Letters of Simon Nkoli.
-In the last 5 years of Nkoli's life, he was in a relationship with Roderick Sharp.
+In the later years of his life, he was in a relationship with Roderick Sharp.